khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 ### Size

 - **Trigger**: The [button](/components/button) width is determined by its available properties.
 - **Panel**: Has a minimum and maximum width and a maximum height to keep content near the trigger button and to keep panels consistent throughout the UI.
+The height of the panel is initially set to the height of its content (dynamic height) when less than the maximum, but can optionally be set to always use a fixed height.

 ### Behavior